DBlack2021/ClassNotes/HIST 2370 Notes/README.md

 Wiesner, Merry E. *Early Modern Europe, 1450-1789*.
 Second ed.
 Cambridge History of Europe, Cambridge: Cambridge University Press, 2013.

+## Overall Thoughts
+This class was absolutely amazing.
+I came into it with very little European History knowledge.
+I had learned some basics in AP World History my freshman year of high school but overall was coming in fairly blind.
+The way this class is organized is incredible.
+Not only did I learn a mind-boggling amount of raw history, but I also got a fair dose of knowledge on historiography, methodology, and theoretical approaches to history relevant to early-modern Europe.
+If you're a Northeastern student with the opportunity to take any history course, I highly, **highly** recommend this one, and if this one isn't running, take one of Professor Cross's others.

-[^1]: Note: the above list does not align with the lecture numbers
+[^1]: Note: the above list does not align with the lecture numbers found in the PDFs